 Coursework: MIT interns are required to concurrently attend university classes during the yearlong preinternship and internship placements.
 Interns register for fulltime in the fall and spring semesters.
 During the fall pre-internship field experience, elementary and secondary inters spend 2 days per week in their public school classroom placements.
-Additionally, a full-time week of the pre-internship will occur December 11-15, 2023.
-When planning for winter break away your internship location, students should plan travel after the end of the school day on Friday, December 15, 2023.
 The spring internship is full-time in the public school classroom Monday through Friday for the entire semester - whenever the school starts back in January through May 3rd, 2024.